Paint The Kitchen Red

 Instructions

-• Heat oil in a large non-stick skillet and saute onions over medium heat until softened, about 5 to 7 minutes.
+• Heat 1 tablespoon vegetable oil in a large non-stick skillet and saute ⅓ cup onion over medium heat until softened, about 5 to 7 minutes.

-• Add garlic and beef and cook, stirring with a wooden spoon, until beef is browned.
+• Add 2 teaspoon minced garlic and ½ lb ground beef and cook, stirring with a wooden spoon, until beef is browned.

-• Add raisins, paprika, cumin, and salt, and stir until fragrant, about 30 seconds.
+• Add 2 tablespoon raisins, 1 tablespoon paprika, 1 teaspoon cumin powder, and ¾ teaspoon kosher salt, and stir until fragrant, about 30 seconds.

-• Add tomato paste, parsley, olives, diced tomatoes and jalapenos and cook for 5 minutes, stirring frequently.
+• Add 4 tablespoon tomato paste, 1 tablespoon fresh parsley, 2 tablespoon chopped green olives, ⅔ cup diced tomatoes, and 1 jalapeno pepper and cook for 5 minutes, stirring frequently.

-• Remove from heat and stir in cheese.
+• Remove from heat and stir in ½ cup shredded cheddar cheese or Mexican blend cheese.
 Allow filling to cool.

 • Heat oven to 375 degrees F and line a couple of baking sheets with parchment paper.

-• Place a rounded tablespoon of meat mixture in the center of circle.
+• Place a rounded tablespoon of the meat mixture in the center of the circle.
+Fold in half and seal edges with a fork.
+Brush the top of the empanada with egg and place it on a baking sheet.

 Nutrition